marlonbarrios/possibleminds/README.md

-# In the Space of Possible Minds
+# OddKins: In the Space of Possible Minds

 ![PXL_20251029_191621020](https://github.com/user-attachments/assets/07b2a52b-1c66-4d98-9674-60b602a80b35)
 *Prototype installation at the Innovation Hub, University of Florida — October 29, 2025.*